-One of the challenges I’ve been having is with heat and the chassis fan.
+One of the challenges I’ve been having is with heat and the chassis fan (see my previous post).
 It hasn’t been a show stopper but it’s been a bit annoying and has prevented any hope of running the unit entirely fan-less… However I’ve subsequently done a tidy up and rearrangement of the cabling in the case (see image) which has made quite a big difference.
 I’ve also got the chassis fan mounted in a new position on the side so it’s pushing external air in and into the centre of the case (i.e. towards the motherboard & processor heat sink) rather than being in the back corner partially obstructed by the hard-disk drive and pushing air across the latter and away from the motherboard.

 This has made a big difference and the normal air temp with continuous operation is now sitting around 8ºC to 10ºC lower than it was – it also means when it’s getting a work out (i.e. playing continuously, ripping CDs, and having data dragged to or from it over the network simultaneously it’s peaking much lower than previously as well - i.e. about 8ºC or more below the recommended maximum, previously I was getting within 1ºC or so of that) – which augers well.
 A friend who has since built an identical unit has also been tinkering and found that disabling some of the unnecessary services (or not enabling them to start with), such as DLNA, the CD Auto-Ripper, Plex, the Bit-Torrent Client, etc, significantly reduces load on the processor, which again helps consistently pull the temperature down a few more degrees.
 So it’s looking good for potentially getting it to run fan-less permanently in the near future… A third NZ Audiophile with essentially an identical server has confirmed he’s had his running fan-less with no problem…